Edmonds College Logo

 6. Apply principles and practices of disaster recovery in case studies.

 This course is designed to give the student an overview of various statutes, regulations, constitutional law, and common law associated with Homeland Security Emergency Management.
 Students will be introduced to the legalities and ethics relevant to organizing for counterterrorism, investigating terrorism and other national security threats, crisis and consequence management.
-Prerequisite(s): Prerequisite: EMERG 102.
+Previously EMERG 252.

 Course Level Objectives